How often have you noticed roaches in your house and drummed up ways to kill and eliminate them instantly?

 To lure cockroaches into falling for this bait is tricky; the catch here is to entice a cockroach into eating the gel bait.

-In most cases, cockroaches exhibit a certain kind of aversion towards it; therefore, infestation continues if they do not consume it.
+In most cases, cockroaches exhibit a certain aversion towards it; therefore, infestation continues if they do not consume it.

 The bait works very rarely as most of the time, it’s difficult to locate them as they can be scattered all over a place.